Everyone knows that life insurance is a popular, useful, and a needed financial tool to protect loved ones from financial hardship.

-The average service or celebration of life can cost between $8,000 – $12,000.
-This is a major financial burden to ask your family members to take on.
-However, some insurance plans provide your loved ones with the financial resources needed in this time of grief.
+With average funeral costs between $8,000 – $12,000, this is a major financial burden to ask your family members to take on.
+However, some insurance plans provide the financial resources needed in this time of grief.

 Final Expense Insurance For Seniors

 Final expense coverage has unique benefits while also offering the permanent features of a traditional whole life plan.
-These policies are an excellent option for seniors looking for an affordable and straightforward way to plan for their end-of-life expenses.
+As a result, these policies are an excellent option for seniors looking for an affordable and straightforward way to plan their funeral expenses.

 Affordable Coverage: The coverage amounts are typically $2,000 – $40,000.
-This allows the monthly premium to be much more affordable than a much larger traditional whole life plan.
+This allows the monthly premium to be much more affordable than a larger, traditional whole life plan.

-Builds a Cash Value: For every payment made, a portion will go towards the cash value.
-This amount will grow over time and provide the opportunity for the policyholder to access it in the form of a loan.
+Builds a Cash Value: For each payment made, a portion will go towards the cash value.
+Over time this amount will grow and can be borrowed against in future years.

 What Can the Money be Spent On?

+Burial insurance can be used to cover anything the beneficiary deems necessary.
 There are no rules or regulations on what the payout must be used for.
-However, there are common expenses beneficiaries use the payout for.
+However, there are common final expenses beneficiaries use the payout for.

-There are four plan tiers when it comes to this product.
-Every applicant will qualify for at least one of these products.
+There are four plan tiers within burial insurance for seniors.
+Every applicant will qualify for at least one of these options.

-Level: This plan is reserved for individuals who are in good health.
-It includes the lowest premiums and immediate coverage.
-Level coverage is the only final expense coverage with no waiting period.
+Level: This plan is reserved for seniors who are in good health.
+It includes the lowest premiums and immediate coverage for seniors.
+In addition, level coverage is the only final expense coverage with no waiting period.

 Graded: Offering more lenient underwriting standards, the graded plan is best suited for someone with a past medical history that could raise concerns for an insurer.
 The more favorable underwriting brings in a two-year waiting period.
 This policy pays out a percentage of the death benefit if the insured passes during the waiting period.